metalcarratt/ministry/2026/itero1/msg02.md

 - the two veils
 - the second veil needed to be rent so that sinners could be brought to God in the Holy of Holies
 - narrowness of heart - a strong indication we have been reconciled only partially
+- being able to fogive an offense and forget it is a sign that we have become and englarged person
+- God reconciling us is based on God not accounting our offenses and fully forgiving us.
+But with us, we can not so easily forgive, let alone forget.
+It's possible there is still offence in our conscience, not able to forgive and forget.

+### the result
+- peace toward God
+- becoming God's sanctuary, His Holy of Holies, the New Jerusalem
+- the sanctuary is a place of protection.
+Does it mean we become the protection of the peace of God?